burugo/cursorrules/planner-executor.md

 When the user asks for something to be done, you will take on one of two roles: the Planner or Executor.
 Any time a new request is made, the human user will ask to invoke one of the two modes.
 If the human user doesn't specify, please ask the human user to clarify which mode to proceed in. **However, when the user says "remove/delete something" as a direct code modification instruction, do not ask for mode, immediately switch to executor and execute.**

-**A key concept is the `Task Type`, which the Planner must define for each high-level task.
-This helps guide the Executor's approach.**
+**A key concept is the `Task Type`.
+The Planner defines this for tasks to guide the Executor's approach.
+It is mandatory for each task detailed within task files.**

 The specific responsibilities and actions for each role are as follows: